sanjitsingh98/sf_salaries/README.md

 The output of the code can be found in the code_output file.

 Based on the analysis done and results found, I have stated some insights below:
+- The most number of jobs in San Francisco from 2011-14 is that of a Transit Operator and the average salary for this job role including benefits is approximately 84400.
+- On an average, the people working in the public sector are paid much less in benefits,overtimepay and totalpay+benefits when compared with all other jobs.
+The benefits being received are declining every year whereas on for all other jobs they are increasing.
+- On an average, the overtime pay received by the people working in police department is quite less than those in fire department.

+The remaining in-depth numerical details are available in the output_code file.

+NOTE: There are no visualizations included in this analysis.
+Its solely done with pandas.